Warwolt/warwolt.github.io/_posts/2023-07-09-creating-an-equilateral-triangle.md

-A straightedge is like a ruler without markings on it, and is used to draw straight lines (but not to measure them), and a compass is a two-legged tool for drawing circle, by fixing one leg in a point and spinning the other leg (with a pen attached).
+A straightedge is like a ruler without markings on it, and is used to draw straight lines (but not to measure them), and a compass is a two-legged tool for drawing circles, by fixing one leg in a point and spinning the other leg (with a pen attached).

 <figure>